jaraco/jaraco.github.io/_posts/2024-05-09-a-critique-of-pyproject-toml.md

 The need for tools like Cookie Cutter or the skeleton demonstrates that the concerns present in the metadata go beyond those of a statically-defined standalone project.

+In contrast, enterprise organizations avoid most of this statically-defined metadata, demonstrating an approach that limits friction and scales better.

 ## Resistance to composition

 The fact that `pyproject.toml` is a single file in the root of the repository and stored in version control means that it can't be easily composed to address multiple concerns.